-Changes in the distribution of employment across sectors decomposed into the two parts, US raising tariffs on NAFTA partners and Canada and Mexico reciprocate, are provided in Figure 5.
+Changes in the distribution of skilled and unskilled employment across sectors decomposed into the two parts, US raising tariffs on NAFTA partners and Canada and Mexico reciprocate, are provided in Table 11.
 The impact of the US raising tariffs is a decline in employment in heavy manufacturing, extraction and services.
-In those sectors where employment declines 80,000 jobs are lost and 12,000 new jobs are created in the crops, sugar, food, textiles, wearing apparel and motor vehicles (primarily cranes, semi-trailers and tractors) sectors.
-Hence there is a movement of 12,000 workers from heavy manufacturing and services into crops, sugar, food, textiles, wearing apparel and motor vehicles (primarily cranes, semi-trailers and tractors).
-Based on data on the wages paid by sectors, these 12,000 displaced workers are moving from sectors with high wages (heavy manufactures and services) to sectors with lower wages (crops, sugar, food, textiles, wearing apparel), thereby reducing their average wage.
-The remaining 68,000 people become unemployed.
+In those sectors where employment declines approximately 78,000 jobs (5,000 skilled and 72,000 unskilled) are lost and 10,000 new jobs (5,000 skilled17 and unskilled) are created in the crops, sugar, food, textiles, wearing apparel and motor vehicles sectors.
+Hence there is a movement of 10,000 skilled and unskilled workers from heavy manufacturing and services into crops, sugar, food, textiles, wearing apparel and motor vehicles (primarily cranes, semi-trailers and tractors).
+Based on data on the wages paid by sectors, these 10,000 displaced workers are moving from sectors with high wages (heavy manufactures and services) to sectors with lower wages (crops, sugar, food, textiles, wearing apparel), thereby reducing their average wage.
+The remaining 67,000 unskilled workers become unemployed.

 When Canada and Mexico reciprocate, US heavy manufacturing (chemicals, metals, electronic equipment, machinery and other manufactures) employment is expected to rise (with production), more than offsetting the fall in employment in heavy manufacturing due to the US raising tariffs.
-95,000 new positions are created in those heavy manufacturing and extraction sectors where employment rises.
+83,000 new positions are created in those heavy manufacturing and extraction sectors where employment rises.
 Overall, however, the expansion in jobs is not sufficient to offset the loss of 270,000 jobs in services, crops and livestock, meat, food and textiles.
-Employment falls by another 188,000 people, leading to a total loss in employment of 256,000 jobs from the US's reversal of NAFTA and Canada and Mexico's reciprocation.
-For those 95,000 able to find employment other sectors, the average wage rises as the heavy manufacturing sectors generally pay higher wages than the services and agricultural sectors, where they were originally employed.
+The largest decline (approximately 250,000 workers) is found in the services sector reflecting the fact that this is a large sector that employs a large share of the skilled and unskilled workforces.
+Employment therefore falls by another 188,000 unskilled workers, leading to a total loss in employment of 256,000 jobs from the US's reversal of NAFTA and Canada and Mexico's reciprocation.
+For those 83,000 able to find employment other sectors, the average wage rises as the heavy manufacturing sectors generally pay higher wages than the services and agricultural sectors, where they were originally employed.